+Consolidated

-Consolidated Parent Entity 2010 Number 2009 Number 2010 Number 2009 Number Shares issued under the Plan to participating Employees on 21 July 2010 1,000,000 - 1,000,000 - Total Employee shares issued 1,000,000 1,000,000
+2011 Number 2010 Number

+Shares issued under the Plan to participating employees 1,000,000

+Total Employee shares issued 1,000,000

 All shares issued under the Plan with non-recourse loans are considered to be equivalent in nature to options.
 Therefore, the fair value of shares issued under the Plan is determined in the same way as options would be.